aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ### Combined Final Project with Physical Computing?

 You can combine the final project of this course to the one you are working on in Physical Computing.
-For example, you create some type of interactive installation that has a physical interface combined to immersive generative graphics, or you make a simple game with a custom controller etc.
+For example, you create some type of interactive installation that has a physical interface combined to immersive generative graphics, or you can make a simple game with a custom controller etc.

 ---

 ## Deliverables

-### Project Proposal (Friday, November 8)
+### Project Proposal (Friday, November 7)

-Submit a link to an online document (Miro board, [Physical Computing courses site](https://physcomp.newmedia.dog/), Google Doc, OneDrive etc.) of your project proposal [via MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1263273).
+Submit a link to an online document or a pdf file (Miro board, [Physical Computing courses site](https://physcomp.newmedia.dog/), Google Doc, OneDrive etc). of your project proposal [via MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1263273).
 It should include the following:
 - A short description of your idea.
 What do you want to do?
 Why?
 - How are you going to do it?
 Do you think you need some special software libraries?
 Are there some things that you do not have any idea how to even get started with?
 Are you using p5.js or something else?
 - Open questions that you have about the project or the implementation.